lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 In short, I am a company of one.
 I am the one who answers the customer support emails and I am the one who codes and deploys new features.
 I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and the one who designed the logo.

-In this post, I'll be sharing how optimizations in engineering, product, marketing and customer support have made this attainable for me thus far in my journey of working on Lunch Money as a solopreneur!

-# A "typical" week

-A week is never typical as there is an endless list of things to do and all that changes are the priorities.
+As the company scales, so too must all aspects of my work, which I break down into 4 parts: customer support, engineering, product and marketing. **Finding opportunities for process elimination and simplification is honestly one of the more fun parts of running a business** which is why I'm excited to share some of my most successful strategies and some anecdotes from own experiences in this post.

+# Learning to juggle it all

-In the last 14 days, here's a sample of what I got done:
+In the last 14 days, here's what I got done across all departments:

 * **Product:** Launched an internal beta testers program and two sets of new features to test
 * **Engineering:** Wrapped up a 2-week long refactor of some core components on the client-side